 As an approach or a method, traditional physical science uses a process of linear steps to solve a problem.
 Most nurses are familiar with the term scientific method, but few appreciate the assumptions inherent within the method itself.
-An assumption is a position about what one believes to be true and right.
+An assumption is a notion or fact that one takes for granted as true and right.
 The scientific method is based on the assumptions that observation is universal, that laws of nature guide every action, and that the outcome of an experiment will be useful in predicting and, therefore, controlling the object of the experiment.
 Being universal, as the term is used in relation to the scientific method and science, means that all essences are the same and that individuality does not apply.
 The laws of nature are those that are connected to the physical world structure independent of human consciousness, such as the laws of thermodynamics and gravity.
 Control through prediction is the ultimate aim of the scientific method.
-Control occurs through the accurate and reproducible predication of events.
+Control occurs through the accurate and reproducible prediction of events.